compnerd/swift-win32/README.md

 ## Build Requirements

-- Latest Swift Snapshot (10/24 or later)
+- Latest Swift Snapshot (11/08 or later)
 - Windows SDK 10.0.107763 or newer
 - CMake 3.16 or newer

 ## Building

-This project requires the latest Swift snapshot (October 24, 2020 or newer).
+This project requires the latest Swift snapshot (November 08, 2020 or newer).
 You can use the the snapshot binaries from [swift.org](https://swift.org/download/) or download the nightly build from [Azure](https://dev.azure.com/compnerd/swift-build).

 ### Recommended (CMake)